weiganghuang/holops-1803/task1.md

     **Note: You can find the solution of the L2Vpn.yang from NSO server, at `/home/nso/solution/L2Vpn/src/yang/` for your reference.**

 1. Save the updated L2Vpn.yang file.
-If you edit the file at jump start server, remember to copy back to NSO server (![](./media/media/scp.png).
+If you edit the file at Windows workstation, remember to copy back to NSO server (![](./media/media/scp.png).

 2. Compile project L2Vpn at your NSO server.